phillipberndt/autorandr/README.md

 after a mode switch has taken place and can notify window managers or other applications about it.

-To install autorandr call `make install`, define your setup and then call `make hotplug` to install hotplug scripts.
+To install autorandr call `make install`.